 I seriously can't wait for you to try this vegan pimento cheese!
 I. Am.
 Hooked.

-In addition to being easy, it's surprisingly innocent nutrition-wise.
-Considering what's in traditional pimento cheese, this might as well be a bowl full of kale.
+In addition to being easy to make, it's surprisingly innocent nutrition-wise.
+Considering what's in traditional pimento cheese, this might as well be a bowl full of kale!

 The Secret Ingredient